MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/New-SPOContainerType.md

 ## SYNOPSIS

-This cmdlet creates a new containertype of standard or trial status.
-The standard containertype can be created with the regular billing structure or direct to customer billing structure.
+This cmdlet creates a new container type of standard or trial status.
+The standard container type can be created with the regular billing structure or direct to customer billing structure.

 ## SYNTAX